 Practical tips

 Tap water is safe to drink.
 Vegetarians and vegans are exceptionally well catered for — Israel is one of the easiest countries anywhere for plant-based eating.
+See the vegan & vegetarian Israel guide for dedicated restaurant picks in Tel Aviv and Jerusalem, and how to use the kashrut system to your advantage as a plant-based traveller.
 Budget for food using our cost guide, and remember kosher spots close Friday afternoon to Saturday night.